Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Abstract

 \section{Abstract}

-We study the computational power that oblivious robots operating in the plane have under \emph{sequential} schedulers.
+{ We study the computational power that oblivious robots operating in the plane have under \emph{sequential} schedulers.
 We show that this power is much stronger than the obvious capacity these schedulers offer of breaking symmetry, and thus to create a leader.
-In fact, we prove that, under any sequential scheduler, the robots are capable of solving problems that are unsolvable even with a leader under the fully synchronous scheduler $\mathcal{FSYNC}$.
-More precisely, we consider the class of \emph{pattern formation} problems, and focus on the most general problem in this class, {\tt Universal Pattern Formation} ({\tt UPF}), which requires the robots to form \emph{every} pattern given in input, starting from \emph{any} initial configurations (where some robots may occupy the same point).
+In fact, we prove that under any sequential scheduler, robots are capable of solving problems that are unsolvable even with a leader under the fully synchronous scheduler $\mathcal{FSYNC}$.
+More precisely, we consider the class of \emph{pattern formation} problems, and focus on the most general problem in this class, {\tt Universal Pattern Formation} ({\tt UPF}), which requires the robots to form \emph{every} pattern given in input, starting from \emph{any} initial configuration (where some robots may occupy the same point, hence forming a \emph{multiplicity}).

 We first show that {\tt UPF} is \emph{unsolvable} under $\mathcal{FSYNC}$, even if the robots are endowed with additional strong capabilities (multiplicity detection, rigid movement, agreement on coordinate systems, presence of a unique leader).
 On the other hand, we prove that, except for point formation ({\tt Gathering}), {\tt UPF} is \emph{solvable} under any sequential scheduler without any additional assumptions.
-We then turn our attention to the {\tt Gathering} problem, and prove that weak multiplicity detection is necessary and sufficient for solvability under sequential schedulers.
-The obtained results show that the computational power of the robots under $\mathcal{FSYNC}$ (where {\tt Gathering} is solvable without any multiplicity detection) and that under sequential schedulers are \emph{orthogonal}.
+We then turn our attention to the {\tt Gathering} problem, and prove that weak multiplicity detection (the ability to detect a multiplicity but not the exact number of robots forming it) is necessary and sufficient for solvability under sequential schedulers.
+The results obtained show that the computational power of the robots under $\mathcal{FSYNC}$ (where {\tt Gathering} is solvable without any multiplicity detection) and that under sequential schedulers are \emph{orthogonal}.}